jkeohan/rctr-9-8-20/homework/w01/weatherIcons.md

 * App will then render those `WeatherIcons` Components

 **Bonus**
+* Try creating the following additional Components:

+ - WeatherIcon - contains only the img
-* Try creating additional Components, such as one for the `image` or one that contains both the `conditions` and `time`
+ - WeatherData - contains both the `conditions` and `time`

 **Super Bonus**
 * Try working on the [The Knot](https://codesandbox.io/s/theknot-starter-ye150) exercise